 - Reviewers must remain unbiased in relation to the nationality, religious or political beliefs, gender and/or other characteristics of the authors, origin of the article or commercial considerations.

 - Reviewers are asked to reveal any competing interest that may affect the review of the submitted article, particularly, financial interest; a recent cooperation or a history of dispute with the authors).

 - The reviewers are not prohibited to review the manuscript because of previously reviewing its version for other journals since it can be changed between two submissions and journal’s criteria for evaluation and acceptance can also be different.
 If the author states in the manuscript that it was previously submitted to other journals and was rejected and describes exactly what was revised and revised in the current version of the manuscript compared to the previous one.
 However, it should be pointed in the Comments to Editors section.

 - violate the COPE Ethical Guidelines for Peer Reviewers.

 - agree to review the manuscript just to see it and with no intention of submitting a review;

-- review if the article is close to own research that he/she is preparing or that is under consideration at another journal;
+- review if the article is close to his own research, which the reviewer is preparing for publication or has already submitted for consideration in any journal;

-- involve anyone else in the review of a manuscript;
+- involve anyone in reviewing the manuscript without the approval of the Editors-in-Chief;

-All involvement in peer review will be terminated, and any pending submissions will be rejected, if a reviewer fails to disclose ongoing collaborations that would impair their ability to conduct an unbiased review, or if it is discovered that they have otherwise manipulated the peer-review process by using false identities, fictitious or misleading review reports, or a ring of members to speed up manuscript review.
+All involvement in peer review process of “Marketing and Management of Innovations” will be terminated, and any pending submissions will be rejected, if a reviewer fails to disclose ongoing collaborations that would impair their ability to conduct an unbiased review, or if it is discovered that they have otherwise manipulated the peer-review process by using false identities, fictitious or misleading review reports, or a ring of members to speed up manuscript review.
 The institutions of the researchers will be contacted about the matter.
 Such actions may result in the removal of reviewers from Reviewer Board membership and assignments as part of our quality standards.